 One way to assess one’s intelligence is to give an open-ended hypothetical question to an unusual problem that doesn’t really have a right or wrong answer.
 The intention is to see how the candidate approaches the problem and what type of intelligence do they demonstrate the most.

 An example question that was asked by Google in an interview: “How much would you charge to wash all the windows in Seattle?”

 Yeah, good luck with that one!

-In psychology, creative intelligence (aka experiential intelligence): refers to the ability to deal with an unfamiliar problem or situation and coming up with a novel solution.
+In psychology, creative intelligence (aka experiential intelligence): refers to the ability to deal with an unfamiliar problem or situation and come up with a novel solution.